FaiusNahin/Skillance_A_Online_Cources/README.md

 # Skillance A Online Course

 This project is a front-end development type project.
-This project build with JS and React Router.\
+This project build with Javascript and its framework(React).\
 You can see in this [Project](https://skillance-courses-faiusnahin-035869.netlify.app/).

 ## Uses Platform